Telegram (software): Bots

 In June 2015, Telegram launched a platform for third-party developers to create bots.
 Bots are Telegram accounts operated by programs.
-They can respond to messages or mentions, can be invited into groups, and can be integrated with other programs.
-Bots can also accept online payments made with credit cards or Apple Pay.
-The Dutch website Tweakers reported that an invited bot can potentially read all group messages when the bot controller changes the access settings silently at a later point in time.
+They can respond to messages or mentions directly or can be invited into groups, and are able to perform tasks, integrate with other programs and host mini apps.
+Bots can accept online payments made with credit cards or Apple Pay.
+The Dutch website Tweakers reported that an invited bot can potentially read all group messages, when the bot controller changes the access settings silently at a later point in time.
 Telegram pointed out that it considered implementing a feature that would announce such a status change within the relevant group.

 There are also inline bots, which can be used from any chat screen.
 To activate an inline bot, a user must type the bot's username and a query in the message field.
 The bot then will offer its content.
 The user can choose from that content and send it within a chat.
+Certain approved bots are also able to integrate into the attachment menu, making them accessible in any chat.

-Bots can also handle transactions provided by Paymentwall, Yandex.Money, Stripe, Ravepay, Razorpay, QiWi and Google Pay for different countries.

-Bots also power Telegram's gaming platform, which utilizes HTML5, so games are loaded on-demand as needed, like ordinary webpages.
-Games work on iPhones 4 and newer and on Android 4.4 devices and newer.
+Bots can handle transactions provided by Paymentwall, Yandex.Money, Stripe, Ravepay, Razorpay, QiWi and Google Pay for different countries.
+Bots power Telegram's gaming platform, which utilizes HTML5, so games are loaded on-demand as needed, like ordinary webpages.
+Games work on iPhone 4 and newer, and on Android 4.4 devices and newer.

-People can use Internet Of Things (IoT) services with two-ways interaction for IFTTT implemented within Telegram.
+People can use Internet Of Things (IoT) services with two-way interaction via IFTTT implemented within Telegram.

 In April 2021, the Payments 2.0 upgrade enabled bot payments within any chat, using third-party services such as Sberbank, Tranzoo, Payme, CLICK, LiqPay and ECOMMPAY to process the credit card information.

+Bots are also commonly used for businesses to communicate with customers as the bot APIs integrate with communication platforms so that Telegram messages can be sent and received in an omnichannelinbox.
+These platforms also enable businesses to add Telegram chat widget to their websites and gives them the option to automate conversations or let human agents reply.
+Examples of platforms providing Telegram bot integration include respond.io, Manychat and Trengo.

 In February 2018, Telegram launched their social login feature to its users, named Telegram Login.
 It features a website widget that could be embedded into websites, allowing users to sign into a third party website with their Telegram account.
-The gateway sends users' Telegram name, username, and profile picture to the website owner, while users' phone number remains hidden.
+The gateway sends the user's Telegram name, username, and profile picture to the website owner, while the user's phone number remains hidden.
 The gateway is integrated with a bot, which is linked with the developer's specific website domain.

-Comments.App, is a tool for commenting on pages, channel posts, it lets you add a comments widget to your website.

-With the widget in place, Telegram users will be able to log in with just two taps and leave comments with text and photos, as well as like, dislike and reply to comments from others.

-They can also subscribe to comments and get notifications from @DiscussBot.
-Widgets are configurable.
-Developers can change the color theme, use different colors for names, change the design to a dark theme, change the maximum number of comments on the page, change the height, assign moderators, and block user spam; the mode of filled and outlined icons is also supported.

 In June 2021, an update introduced a new bot menu where users can browse and send commands while in a chat with a bot.